Skip to main content

 My Takeaways & Quotes From Bo's Cafe By Lynch, Thrall, & McNicol

-For the past few months (and through half of 2020), I'm participating in a Gwinnett Church Leadership Development Group (LDG) as a stepping stone towards further involvement at our church.
+For the past few months (and through half of 2020), I've been participating in a Gwinnett Church Leadership Development Group (LDG) as a stepping stone towards further involvement at our church.

 It's a small group of guys with two leaders guiding us through an in-depth and genuine (as opposed to superficial) spiritual discovery of God, ourselves, and each other.

-As part of the journey, we'll be reading a book (and sharing our takeaway) between each month's meeting and this month was the book Bo's Cafe by John Lynch, Bill Thrall, and Bruce McNicol (affiliate link).
+As part of the journey, we're reading a book (and sharing our takeaway) between each month's meeting, and this month's book is Bo's Cafe by John Lynch, Bill Thrall, and Bruce McNicol (affiliate link).

 Much of the story reminded me of the difficult journey that followed after moving from Arizona to Atlanta in my own life and marriage.

-Below are my lessons learned, key insights and highlighted quotes from the book.
+Below, I share the lessons learned from the book, key insights, and highlighted quotes from the book.

 Lessons Learned Summary